 I consider myself a frugal shopper.
 I clip coupons, compare prices, shop the sales.
 But my accumulative savings are nothing – NOTHING – compared to the housewives of the Great Depression.

-While researching for my novel A Trail of Crumbs, I learned how the women of the 1930s managed their shopping budgets during those tough economic times.
+While researching for the Pearl Spence Novels, I learned how the women of the 1930s managed their shopping budgets during those tough economic times.

 Those ladies put me to shame!

 They knew every trick to skimp and save.
 They pinched every penny as if their lives depended on it.
 Why?
 Because, quite literally, their lives (and the lives of their families) did depend on every penny saved.

 So, how did they do it?
 How did they make the most of their grocery budget?

 Here are 5 Depression Era Tricks for lowering that grocery bill.

 - Buy the whole chicken: Our grandmothers never, ever would have bought chicken breasts.
 She would have been disgusted to pay nearly $4 per pound for boneless/skinless chicken breasts when she could get a whole chicken (skin, bones, and all) for $1.05 per pound (by today’s prices.
 In the 1930s she would have paid 22¢ a pound).
 Oh, the meals she could get out of that chicken.
 Chicken and dumplings, fried chicken, chicken soup, chicken sandwiches…you get the point.
 Chicken for DAYS!

 - Less meat.
 More filler: With ground beef about 10¢ a pound, our grandmothers would have thought of the very best way to make it stretch.
 She would have used filler to make a little meat seem like a whole lot more.
 Oatmeal, lentils, bread crumbs – all perfectly good things to add to meat to make it stretch.
 It’s also a great way to get more veggies into your diet!
 Add some diced onions and green peppers!